department-of-veterans-affairs/vets-design-system-documentation/src/_about/developers/using-web-components.md

 - You must pass in a function, object or array to a web component's properties
 - You must use custom events

-If you are not sure if you need to use a custom event, refer to the web component's [Storybook documentation](https://design.va.gov/storybook/?path=/docs/about-introduction--page) to review its events and properties.
+If you are not sure if you need either of those features, refer to the web component's [Storybook documentation](https://design.va.gov/storybook/?path=/docs/about-introduction--page) to review its events and properties.

 **Importing a React binding of a web component**